JacksonHQK/IntelliHQ/AWS/AmazonWebServices.md

     - Use AWS Glue Data Catalog for table metadata: Use the AWS Glue Data Catalog to provide an external Hive metastore for Hive.
 More information about AWS GLue Data Catalog could be found in this [link](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark-glue.html).

   - Hardware Configuration
-    - Instance type: Select the Amazon EC2 instance type that run in your cluster.
+    - Instance type: Select the Amazon EC2 instance type that runs in your cluster.
 Each type of instances is a combination of CPU, memory, storage and networking capacity.
 More information about Amazon EC2 Instance Types could be found in this [link](https://aws.amazon.com/ec2/instance-types/).
     - Number of instances: Select number if instances.
-Each instance corresponds to a note in EMR cluster.
+Each instance corresponds to a note in the EMR cluster.
 Amazon will charge base on type and number of used instances.
 More information about Amazon EC2 Pricing could be found in this [link](https://aws.amazon.com/ec2/pricing/).

   - Security and access
     - EC2 key pair: Use an existing EC2 key pair to SSH into the master node of EMR cluster.
-    - Permissions: Determine the permissions for EMR cluster.
+    - Permissions: Determine the permissions for the EMR cluster.
   - Choose **Create cluster**

 ####    Step 3: [Prepare your sample data and script](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs-prepare-data-and-script.html)